el1telordy/DevTools/MagiskGuide.md

-How to install Magisk
+How to install Magisk on Pixel
 =====
 - Unlock bootloader
+- Get current firmware zip
+- Get boot.img from payload.bin with Payload Dumper
+- Install Magisk Canary on your phone
 - Patch boot.img
+- Move patched image to the PC
-- Flash boot.img
+- Flash boot.img with adb